<

 CAMP Neve50, 60, 70 cm290-360 g$130-$160

-Use this type for: Mont Blanc (technical routes), Matterhorn Hörnli Ridge, Mount Baker via Coleman-Deming, intermediate Alpine routes, Cascade volcanoes via more technical routes, Denali (West Buttress), Aconcagua (Polish Glacier), Mount Rainier (Disappointment Cleaver in challenging conditions).
+Use this type for: Mont Blanc technical routes, the Matterhorn Hörnli Ridge, and Mount Baker via Coleman-Deming.
+It also suits intermediate Alpine routes, more technical Cascade volcano routes, Denali (West Buttress), Aconcagua (Polish Glacier), and Mount Rainier via the Disappointment Cleaver in tougher conditions.

 Type 3: Technical Alpinism Axes